jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

         )
     ...

-  and the terminal still shows green
+  the terminal still shows green

 * I remove ``get_hour`` and ``get_minutes`` and all the tests are still passing!
 I will sleep easier tonight!!